 Beyond enabling organizations with content, an ECM solution’s job must remain governed and secure.
 If an ECM solution does not align with current standards and controls, it will fail.
 Legacy ECM systems can be a huge liability in this context, though this is often unknown to the organization.
 Many aging systems don’t meet today’s standards for securing and protecting critical, high-value business data.

-Beyond enabling organizations with content, a large part of an ECM solution’s job is to ensure that it remains governed and secure.
-If an ECM solution does not align with current standards and controls, it will fail.
-Ultimately the responsibility is on the organization to perform the due diligence required to ensure that the solutions and configurations in place are kept current.
-It is telling that all of the top nine security threats that have recently compromised legacy systems are not cutting edge.
-In fact, the most dangerous threats in the news today are based on code that is over three years old.
-Legacy systems are at risk because they were not designed to address even these aging security threats.
-Compounded by new risks designed specifically to expose systems, legacy ECM solutions don’t stand a chance, regardless of the number of Band-Aids organizations place on them.
+Legacy ECM systems are vulnerable even to obsolete threats.
+Indeed, the top nine security threats that have recently compromised legacy ECM systems consist of malware code that is over three years old.
+Legacy systems are exposed to risk because they were not designed to address even these aging security threats.
+When attacked by newer threat vectors that are designed specifically to expose systems, legacy ECM solutions don’t stand a chance, regardless of the number of “band aids” organizations place on them.

 Further risk exposure arises because legacy ECM does not generally interoperate well with security and identity management systems.
 As a result, organizations try to manage ECM security in multiple places.
 When it comes to user security, legacy ECM solutions can force the hand of organizations to adopt less than ideal administration scenarios.
 Updates in one location do not replicate automatically in others—creating multiple points of failure.